What is online learning?

 What are the technical requirements for an online course?

-Who do I contact if I have any technical issues with Blackboard?
+Who do I contact if I have any technical issues with Canvas?

 Who do I contact if I forgot my password, or do not know my student network account information?